Oriane and Akash, Bangalore

 From a mela-themed mehndi to a quaint Mangalorean wedding and a glittering Reception, this couple’s multicultural wedding was truly a vibrant affair.

 Oriane and Akash Amin’s beautiful multicultural wedding was a celebration of their love and the union of their families and cultures.
-Planned breathtakingly by WeddingSutra Favorite – Crimson and Cherry, their Indian wedding was hosted across a range of stunning venues in the groom’s hometown of Bangalore, including the resplendent Taj West End.
+Planned breathtakingly by WeddingSutra Favorite – Crimson and Cherry, their Indian wedding was hosted across a range of stunning venues in the groom’s hometown of Bangalore, including the heritage property of The Tamarind Tree, and the resplendent Taj West End, Bengaluru.

 How they met

 Oriane and Akash crossed paths while staying in the same student accommodation for their studies in Sheffield, UK.
 Oriane, who hails from France, moved there for her 3rd year of Bachelor’s degree, while Akash moved from Bangalore for his MSc in International Business Management.
 Fascinated with each other’s cultures and traditions, they started to get to know each other and discovered a strong friendship, which organically transformed into love.

 Today Oriane works as a merchandiser for a British Lingerie company while Akash works for the South Yorkshire Police Force.
 They are also property investors, buying run-down houses and transforming them into beautiful homes together.